4U6U57/cmps011-pt.s17-grading/pa3/RUBRIC.md

 **10 points, IC**

-Full credit given for using the Euclidian algorithm given in the lab manual.
+Credit only given for using the Euclidian algorithm which was given in the lab manual.

 ## Formatting

 **10 points, IC**

-Full credit for decent formatting, indentation where expected
+Full credit for decent formatting, indentation where expected:

+ - subtract 5 points for clearly inconsistent formatting.
+ - subtract 10 points for absolutely unacceptable formatting.

 ## Class named GCD